olenive/jsub/README.txt

 To assert that a job is progressing successfully, checkpoint functions can be added to job files.
 These are functions that set the environment variable JSUB_FLAG_FAIL to true if some condition is not satisfied.
 This in turns causes the job to stop and relevant information to be written to log files.

 Here we look at an example using the checkpoint function jcheck_file_not_empty.
-This function takes a list of files and flags the job as failing if at least one of the files is empty (or only contains whitespace).
+This function takes a list of files and flags the job as failing if at least one of the files does not exist, is empty or only contains whitespace.

 cd examples/example_06